Orange County Museum of Art: Newport Harbor Art Museum, 1968–1996

-The museum was founded in 1962 as the Balboa Pavilion Gallery by 13 women who rented space in the Balboa Pavilion building in order to exhibit modern and contemporary art.
-By 1968 the institution became known as the Newport Harbor Art Museum, and in 1972 moved to a nearby, larger location.
-In 1977 the museum opened its doors in Newport Beach on San Clemente Drive in Fashion Island.
-In 1997, the museum was remodeled and renamed the Orange County Museum of Art.
+By 1968 the institution became known as the Newport Harbor Art Museum, and in 1972 moved to a nearby, larger location to a storefront on the Balboa Peninsula.
+In 1977 the museum opened its doors in Newport Beach at a 23000 sqft space – with 7714 sqft of exhibition space – designed by local architects Langdon & Wilson on San Clemente Drive in Fashion Island.